aartek/trikatuka2/README.md

-# Trikatuka - Spotify migration tool
+# Trikatuka - migration tool for Spotify

 **Trikatuka** is a tool helping transfer Spotify playlists and saved tracks from one account to another.